 - 1. Remove the wrapper front cover. - 2.
-Disconnect the harness from the horizontal Photoeye assembly. - 3.
+Disconnect the harness from the horizontal Photoeye assembly.
+Relieve the tension on the infeed belts by slipping the belts off the rear idler pulleys. - 3.
 Remove the three phillips head screws attaching the assembly to the infeed assembly. - 4.
-Pull down and back on the horizontal Photoeye assembly to clear the machine frame. - 5.
+Pull down and forward on the horizontal Photoeye assembly. - 5.
 Carefully guide the assembly out from between the infeed belts and belt guides.